1

 1. Core Topics We Covered

 This course emphasized practical SQL for real-world tasks.
-Here's what you've worked with:
+Here’s a quick look at the key topics you’ve mastered:

 ===